May 1, 2014 - September 1, 2014

 - Questions regarding direct hands on experience may be answered in the FAQs section of the WSU PAS website.
 If your question has not been answered on this site, please direct your question to: PAadmit@wayne.edu

-A completed CASPA application must be submitted and received by CASPA on or before September 1st in order to be considered for admission to the WSU PAS program.
-Applications “submitted” to CASPA after the September 1st deadline will not be accepted.
+A submitted and verified CASPA application must be received by the PAS program on or before September 1st in order to be considered for admission.
+Applications submitted to and verified by CASPA after the September 1st deadline will not be accepted.
 The application can be found at: http://www.caspaonline.org/

 Applicant Recommendations Submitted to CASPA

 Recommendations may be obtained from PAs, MDs , DOs, or other health providers familiar with the role of the physician assistant.
 At least one of the three recommendations must be completed by an individual who has observed the applicant during direct patient contact experience, and/or a work supervisor - those most familiar with the applicant and their clinical work.
 The recommendation should include a verification of your completed health care experience hours.
 A stronger applicant file is one that has references who have known him/her for a period of time of greater than one year and can comment on their performance with direct patient health care.
 We strongly urge applicants to avoid references from most academic professors/instructors, unless they are able to fully complete the form regarding observed direct patient contact.
 References from family members or those in a personal relationship with the applicant are highly discouraged.